Jim Morrison (mountaineer): Lhotse Couloir ski descent

 In September 2018, Morrison and Hilaree Nelson became the first climbers to ski down Lhotse via the Lhotse Couloir.
 They skied a 7,000 ft (2,100 m) line from the summit: about 2,000 ft (600 m) to Camp III and another 5,000 ft (1,500 m) to Camp II.

 Hornbein Couloir ski descent

 On October 15, 2025, Morrison became the first person to ever ski down the Hornbein Couloir, a gully on the North Face of Mount Everest.
 The 12,000 ft (3,650 m) descent took him 4 hours and 5 minutes.
 He followed the "Super Direct" route during his ascent of the mountain, which had only been completed by five other climbers, the last being in 1991.
 Morrison later recalled that "the conditions were abominable", with some sections being "smooth enough for real turns" and others being "rutted and raised four feet up and down, like frozen waves".

-Morrison was joined by 11 other climbers, including filmmaker Jimmy Chin, who is co-directing an upcoming National Geographic documentary on Morrison.
+Morrison was joined by 11 other climbers, including filmmaker Jimmy Chin, who co-directed the National Geographic documentary Everest: The Other Side on Morrison's attempt.
 Chin called the expedition "the skiing equivalent of free soloing".